samikhawja/e-commerce/README.md

 <img src="./assets/images/webpage.png" alt="Screenshot of terminal">

-For this application, I had to create an employee tracker application.
-The user will be able to see tables of the different departments, roles and employees while also being able to add departments, roles and employees and updating employees.
+For this application, I had to create a backend e-commerce application.
+The user will be able to get, post, and delete for category, products and tags.
+For the category and tags, you can also update with a put!
 Per usual, this tested my knowledge with node.js and made me do a bunch of research to deliver the best application to the user.
 Of course, this was a fun to make and quite the challenge!

 The websites I used to help create the application are listed below in the <a href="#acknowledgements">acknowledgements</a>.